How Can I Get Paid to Write?

 Podcast writers earn per word or by the hour, depending on the project’s requirements.
 And you can find this writing job on popular job boards and social networking sites.

-You can also get paid to write scripts for videos, YouTube shows, explainer videos, and other multimedia content.
+You can also write scripts for videos, YouTube shows, explainer videos, and other multimedia content.